 - Submit official high school transcript or GED certificate to the Admissions Office.

-- Register for and take the TABE Placement Test.
+- Register for and take the reading portion of the TABE Placement Test.
 Test is given in the Adult Education Center in Ralls Hall on the East Broad Campus.
 TABE testing is administered through the Adult Education Department in Ralls Hall on the East Broad Campus and in the Adult Education Building on the Ayers Campus.
 For more information, call 256-549-8645.

 - Complete and submit the online application.